23silicon/cuda-accelerated-custom-NN/README.md

 # Feedforward Neural Network
-Build a deep feedforward neural network from scratch, acccelerated with CUDA Built FNN from the ground up (no machine learning libraries); supports ReLU, tanh, sigmoid activations.
+Build a deep feedforward neural network from scratch, acccelerated with CUDA
+ - Built FNN from the ground up (no machine learning libraries), supports ReLU, tanh, sigmoid activations.
- **Achieves 97.65% on MNIST and 87.86% on Fashion-MNIST**; built a custom optimizer based on RMS-prop.
+ - **Achieves 97.65% on MNIST and 87.86% on Fashion-MNIST**, built a custom optimizer based on RMS-prop.

 # GPU acceleration portion description:
 This project uses a matrix multiplication CUDA kernel I wrote to significantly accelerate both inference and backpropagation by parallelizing on the GPU.